kmjennison/sms_campaign/README.md

   - Add your `TWILIO_AUTH_TOKEN` in settings.py
   - Change `TWILIO_ACCOUNT_SID` in settings.py

+5) To receive text messages, you'll need a web address to which Twilio can post data.
+We used [Ngrok](https://ngrok.com/).

 ## TODO

 - Make reminder scheduling more flexible, beyond just a recurring interval